 Ancient authors: Homer, Plato, and others as discussed in Strabo, Geography 13.1, 3 (link to Greek text and full English translation)

 Comments: This section of Strabo’s Geography further illustrates how much authority he gives to the ninth century BCE Greek poet Homer.
 Throughout the Geography, Strabo draws what he considers accurate geographic and ethnographic information from the poet.
-In this case, Strabo uses Homer in order to outline what we would call legendary peoples and migrations in the Troad region at northwestern tip of Turkey (but what Strabo takes as accurate descriptions of early peoples).
+In this case, Strabo uses Homer in order to outline what we would call legendary peoples and migrations in the Troad region at the northwestern tip of Turkey (but what Strabo takes as accurate descriptions of early peoples).
 After dealing with the situation at the time of the outbreak of the Trojan war, Strabo gradually works through different cities and regions around Troy or Ilion.
 This post is focussed on the legendary peoples in particular, including Trojans, Lelegians, and Kilikians (Homer’s Kilikians rather than the Cilicians at the opposite end of Turkey).
 In the process, Strabo deals with peoples that, he admits, are no longer to be found, even though traces of their civilizations are still evident, he claims.

 Also included here is Strabo’s aside on Plato’s theory from Laws 677-679 (on which go to this link [coming soon]) on the development of civilizations, with Strabo doing some further theorizing himself.